pivotal/docs-platform-automation/docs/tasks.md

 If any of the above checks fail the task will fail.
-The failed task will provide a list of errors that need to be fixed before an `apply-changes` could start.
+The failed task will provide a list of errors that need to be fixed before an `apply-changes` operation can start.

 === "Task"
     ---excerpt--- "tasks/pre-deploy-check"